manifest.json and wraps them for runtime mounting and hot module replacement (HMR) behavior. It emits predictable content_scripts/* outputs.

 exclude_matches,all_frames, ormatch_about_blankonly when the feature actually requires those behaviors. - Treat

-run_atandworldas part of the feature contract, not just implementation detail. - Re-test permission and host-permission scope when changing where a content script runs.
+run_atandworldas part of the feature contract, not an implementation detail. - Re-test permission and host-permission scope when changing where a content script runs.

 Development behavior